Ben answers some questions commonly posed by imaginary readers.

 A. Do you use the Gregorian calendar?
 I thought so, but it never hurts to check.
-Ben just published the newest Roy Ballard mystery, Now You See Him.
+Ben just published the newest Blanco County mystery, Weed Killer.
 So get on over to Amazon and check it out by clicking here!
-Ben is currently working on a new unnamed Blanco County mystery, so be sure to get excited about that vague and pointless news.
+Ben is currently working on a new unnamed Roy Ballard mystery, so be sure to get excited about that vague and pointless news.

 Q. Where do you get your ideas?

 A. Small wild mammals whisper them into my ears when I’m sleeping.
 Nyquil is usually involved.
 Plus, I read the newspaper every day.
 It’s amazing what happens in real life that makes fiction seem tame.
 Ultimately, though, the ideas seem to come from out of thin air.
 I don’t feel responsible for them.
 They come from above (meaning my attic).

 Q. How long does it take you to write a novel?

 A. About eight or nine months.
 The writing isn’t the hard part, the plotting is.
 You have to track the thinking of multiple characters, and make sure they are all reacting sensibly to story developments.
 I could probably write each novel more quickly, but I like to give the plot time to “age”—sort of like the body in my trunk.

 A. You bet.
 Also, I have a great network of experts who provide input.
 That includes people in law enforcement, wildlife biology, healthcare, criminal justice, and many other fields.
 These people answer many questions thoroughly and accurately, and then I screw everything up on my own.

 A. From 10:00 a.m. to 10:05 a.m.—every single day.
 It’s a rigorous schedule, but you have to make that kind of commitment to succeed.